duonghv1/air_quality_detector/README.md

-Nowadays, the Internet provides a valuable resource to help us to monitor and manage the impact of air quality.
-The program can help users answer the following question:
-Where are some places where the air quality is unhealthy within 30 miles of where I am now?
+"Where are some places where the air quality is unhealthy within 30 miles of where I am now?", that would be the kind of question that this program will help to answer.

-The program will read a sequence of lines of input from the Python shell that configure its behavior, then generate and print some output consistent with that configuration.
+I have not implemented a GUI application for the program so the program will only work with user input into the shell for now.
+First of all, the program will read a sequence of lines of input from the Python shell that configure its behavior (look at the example below), then generate and print some output consistent with that configuration.
-The general goal of the program is this: Given a "center" point, a range (in miles), and an AQI threshold, describe the locations within the given range of the center point having the  worst AQI values that are at least as much as the threshold.
+The  goal of the program is this: Given a "center" point, a range (in miles), and an AQI threshold, and maximum number of locations to output, the program will print out a list of the locations within the given range of the center point having the worst AQI values that are at least as much as the threshold.

 For example, when user input in the following format: